Rounge-lab/GENOMICON-Seq/README.md

 ## Computational power and processing time

 GENOMICON-Seq is designed to run in High Performance Computing (HPC) environments due to its computational demands.
 For testing and lighter tasks, it can also run on personal computers.
-Here are the details of the systems we have used for testing and developement:
+Here are the details of the systems we have used for testing and development:

 MacOS Sonoma 14.5

 Processor: 2.6 GHz Six-core Intel Core i7
-RAM: 16 GB 2667 MHz DDR4
+RAM: 16 GB DDR4

-Ubuntu 20
+Ubuntu 22.04.3 (jammy)

-Processor:
+Processor: 2.6 GHz Six-core Intel Core i7
-RAM:
+RAM: 16 GB DDR4

-0n a HPC (we used [edulcoud](https://www.uio.no/english/services/it/research/platforms/edu-research/)), for larger number of genome copies in amplicon sequencing simulation (we used 200 000 genome copies of HPV16) we used 60 CPUs and 4GB per CPU in our runs.
+0n a HPC (we used [educloud](https://www.uio.no/english/services/it/research/platforms/edu-research/)), for larger number of genome copies in amplicon sequencing simulation (we used 200 000 genome copies of HPV16) we used 60 CPUs and 4GB per CPU in our runs.
 In WES runs we used 60 CPUs and 8GB per run (when the copy number of complete human genome hg38 or only chromosome 1 was 2500).
 Depending on whether the complete genome was run or only chromosome 1, and the parameter values the simulation time was approximately 18-25h for the complete human genome, and approximately 1h for chromosome 1.

 GENOMICON-Seq includes a wide range of adjustable parameters that can significantly affect the tool's performance and resource demands.
 Due to this variability, it is challenging to predict the exact memory requirements, optimal number of processor cores, or the time needed to complete the processes.
 We recommend conducting initial tests for each new scenario to determine the appropriate configurations that best meet your computational and analysis needs.